Lilpiggie0522/amazon_clone/README.md

 > The layout of the website is created using React components and the payment system is set up using Stripe API.
 User authentication and payment information are handled using Firebase Authentication and Firestore Database.
-The site is hosted by Firebase.
+The site is hosted on Firebase.

 ### The Web app is live at: [Amazon Clone](https://clone-25fa5.web.app)